ggcube

 Overview

-ggcube is an R package I developed to extend ggplot2’s native capabilities into the third dimension.
-While there are numerous 3D visualization libraries in R, none of them seamlessly integrate with the elegant grammar of graphics approach that makes ggplot2 so powerful and intuitive.
+ggcube is an R package I developed that lets you build 3D figures using ggplot2.
+While there are numerous 3D visualization libraries in R, none of them seamlessly integrate with the elegant grammar of graphics approach that makes ggplot2 so powerful and intuitive. ggcube aims to fill this gap.

 Key Features